MarlinFirmware/Configurations/config/examples/Creality/Ender-3 S1/README.md

 ## Updating the Display

-Currently there is no Marlin display firmware available, so flash the latest official firmware to the display.
+Currently there is no Marlin-specific firmware available, so flash the latest official firmware to the display.
 There are some minor graphical glitches but the display is very usable.

 Download the latest Ender 3 S1 firmware [from www.creality.com/download](https://www.creality.com/download) and flash as follows: